Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asteraceae >>> Acourtia wrightii

 Acourtia wrightii

 Sketched from live specimen observed in eastern Maricopa Co., Arizona.
-An enlarged view of a flower head showing the two-lipped florets at lower right.
+An enlarged view of a flower head showing the two-lipped florets is at lower right.

 By May Acourtia wrightii enters dormancy and the above ground portions change to a bright yellow-brown.
 Image is part of the Wikimedia Project.